The Trojan Horse Affair - Part 8

 There was no artwork or photos or anything personal in there, apart from piles of red and blue and green document boxes filled with hard copies of Trojan horse records, which Ahmed told me he lugs around every time he moves house.

-Apparently, they're in South Africa,
+Apparently, they're in Saudi April.

-permanently, and then your house here.
+Permanently, and then you're here.

+leave until this justice, this Trojan horse.
 Oh, that's why you're here?
+Yes.

 Solely because you want to try and get justice for this whole Trojan horse thing?

-If not you, if you're not, if your story, someone somewhere, the truth always come out.
+Just because I know at some point we're going to go to court, isn't it?
+Someone will come along.
+If not, you, if you're not, if your story, someone somewhere, the truth always comes out.

 And on the side of truth is time.